 Simone Pacot, who references Daniel Bourguet, wrote a series of books on the theme of “Evangelizing the depths,” the title of the first in the series.
-(Amazon link here.)She used the title as an alternative to the idea of inner healing, seeing the application of the gospel to what she calls the “deep heart” as the best way to say the way real change comes.
-Translation of this first book was in a sense part of the project of translating DB, or, better, an adjunct to it.
+(Amazon link here.)
+She used the title as an alternative to the idea of inner healing, seeing the application of the gospel to what she calls the “deep heart” as the best way to say the way real change comes.
+There is a commonality of background theology with DB, so translation of this first book worked alongside the project of translating DB, an adjunct to it.
 The books are precious to me as translator, hence their prominence on the DB website; part of the intention is to bring out the themes common to the two authors.
 SP’s four books, in their French titles, are L’évangélization des profundeurs, Reviens à la vie, Ose la vie nouvelle, and Ouvrir à l’Esprit.
 The following attempts to provide a glimpse of what they say, but since only the first volume is available in translation, that is where the focus is; the three other volumes have all been translated and it is hoped to publish them soon.

 In her prologue, Pacot explains briefly how she found herself and her vocation.
 She was a lawyer (and continued with a successful career in law), but a lawyer of faith, a faith which was her priority.
 She describes, however, encountering an impasse in her life which her faith as it then stood was unable to overcome.
 She needed, she discovered, to take her own inner world, her psychological constitution more seriously, since, as we find in a biography (in French) by Luc Weizmann entitled simply Simone Pacot, there had been considerable unresolved childhood issues of identity.
 As she did this, there came a “great reestablishment of order and meaning,” then enabling her faith to become “more true, alive, deeply rooted and also more humble.”
 She seems to have subsequently worked with a number of those in the psychology field, further integrating insights that lead to more precise applications of the gospel to deep needs.
 I think the following, which starts with a quotation from Xavier Thevenot, is a very good take on the appropriate role of psychology: